The IRS has released the 2013 Health Savings Account (HSA) inflation adjustments.

 Tax Free Money allowed for non traditional Medical coverage– As per IRS Publication 502, unused moneys can be used for dental,vision, lasik eye surgery, acupuncture, yoga, infertility etc. Popular Examples

 Portability – The funds belong to you, so you keep the funds if you change jobs or retire.

 Our overall experience with HSAs have been positive when employer funding is at minimum 50% using either the HSA or an HRA (Health Reimbursement Account-employer keeps unspent money).
 Traditional plans trend of higher copays and new in network deductibles has also led to the popularity of an HSA.

-For more customized information and how to navigate this please contact us:
+Please contact us for more customized information and how to incorporate this into your employee benefits.